 Available for download below are some resources that other musicians may find helpful in their practice.
-Included are my daily warm-up and cooldown routines which have also been adapted for bass trombone.
+Included are my daily warm-up and cooldown routines which have also been adapted for bass and straight tenor trombones.
 The bass routines are available in three versions; one for each of the main independent second valve tuning systems (G-flat, Bollinger, and G).
-Those with a dependent valve setup can certainly use these routines but will just need to omit the exercises and marked positions that require the second valve independently.
+Bass trombonists with a dependent or single-valve setup can still benefit from these routines, but will likely need to make adjustments to a few exercises.
+The straight tenor routines are intentionally very similar to the F-attachment ones, still including many notes that are only regularly accessible with a valve.
+I am a big believer in the utility of false tones and include them in all of the routines.
+However, the straight tenor routines call for them more often.
+This is to bridge the wide gap between traditionally valved notes and open ones, minimizing one the trombone's biggest limitations.
+They also serve the purpose of greatly increasing the trombone's range on the lower end.

 My warm-up routine serves as a daily fundamentals check before I dive into whatever I am going to do for the day, be it practicing, rehearsals, performances, or auditions.
 In contrast, my cooldown routine serves the purpose of feeling relaxed before resting, especially after a long or heavy day of playing.

 The ranges of the warm-up routines are structured around the upper limits of what is found in the standard orchestral repertoire.
 For the tenor warm-up, the written upper limit is F5 (Beethoven, Symphony No. 5) and, for the bass warm-up, the written upper limit is C5 (Stravinsky, Petrushka).
-There are certainly pieces that go beyond F5 but I try to be in that kind of shape only when required.
-In my own practice, I have found that constantly being in that kind of shape can take away from more important aspects of my playing.
+There is certainly music that goes beyond F5, but I try to be in that kind of shape only when required.
+In my own practice, I have found that constantly being in that kind of shape can detract from more important aspects of my playing.

-In both routines, each major section has a few sentences that help guide the player through the exercises and introduce key thinking points.
-At the end of both routines are written notes that go into further detail about the exercises and their purposes.
-It may be helpful to read those before working through either routine.
+In every routine, each major section has a few sentences that help guide the player through the exercises and introduce key thinking points.
+At the end of all routines are written notes that go into further detail about the exercises and their purposes.
+It may be helpful to read through those before working through any of the routines.

 DownloadGullett Bass Warm-up (G-flat Tuning) (pdf)